Federal Reserve lifts interest rates another 0.75 percentage point

 Fed hints it may slow pace of rate hikes

-Despite another big step up in the federal funds rate, policy makers hinted that they are open to easing the pace of hikes as their monetary tightening slows the economy.
+Despite another big step up in the federal funds rate, policy makers hinted that they are open to slowing the pace of hikes as their monetary tightening slows the economy.

-"In determining the pace of future increases in the target range, the Committee will take into account the cumulative tightening of monetary policy, the lags with which monetary policy affects economic activity and inflation, and economic and financial developments," it said in a statement, which also noted "modest growth" in spending and production.
+"In determining the pace of future increases in the target range, the Committee will take into account the cumulative tightening of monetary policy, the lags with which monetary policy affects economic activity and inflation, and economic and financial developments," it said in a statement.

-"The Fed raised its policy rate by another 75 [basis points] today, to between 3.75% and 4.00%, but laid the groundwork in the accompanying statement for a probable drop down to a 50bp hike at the next meeting in mid-December," Paul Ashworth, chief North America Economist with Capital Economics, in a report.
-"Markets have interpreted the shift in tone as dovish."
+Stock markets briefly surged on the announcement, seemingly in the belief that an end to the cycle of rising interest rates was near.
+But they sank after Fed Chair Jerome Powell told reporters that the bank would continue to raise rates.

-Stocks surged on the announcement, reversing earlier losses, as investors cheered the Fed's signal that it could slow its hiking cycle.
-The Dow jumped to 32,937 shortly after 2 p.m., a swing of 1.3%.
+"It is very premature to be thinking about pausing," Powell said in a news conference after the Fed's rate announcement.

 for more features.